 The Woodland mill in Maine was near extinction in 2010 when a company with a vision bought the assets, injected USD 180 million (EUR 155 million), and changed the course to value-added tissue production.

 St. Croix Tissue is among the newest producers of premium tissue parent rolls in North America.
 Their tissue is produced on mirror-image ANDRITZ PrimeLine tissue machines which started up in 2016.

 “Without question, the addition of tissue making capabilities saved this pulp mill,” says Arvind K. Agarwal, CEO of International Grand Investment Corp.
-(IGIC), the parent company of Woodland Pulp, St. Croix Tissue, and Cascade Pacific Pulp mill in Halsey, Oregon.
-“Just prior to our buying Woodland in 2010, the owner (Domtar) put the mill into indefinite shutdown.
-The future of this facility as a producer of commodity pulp was simply not sustainable.”
+(IGIC), the parent company.
+“My job was to turn this facility around by converting it from commodity pulp to value-added tissue production.”

 According to Tom Dorsch, Project Leader for St. Croix, “We went through a very detailed process to develop the specs for this mill, and ANDRITZ was able to fulfill all the requirements of our spec.”